 I’ll be making a start tomorrow after the kids have left to go to Aiden’s dads and I can’t wait.

 I’ve got a Pinterest board to store my new kitchen design ideas and I’ve been measuring and sketching and photographing the kitchen for weeks!
-I’ve decided to move the cupboards to a different wall and put open shelving in their place after seeing these on Cherry Menlove’s blog (another wonderful lady who inspires me to have a nicer home and garden).
+I’ve decided to move the cupboards to a different wall and put open shelving in their place after seeing some on Cherry Menlove’s blog (another wonderful lady who inspires me to have a nicer home and garden).
 I also want to add a new, longer counter and new flooring.